 Annual Leadership Conference

-Audience (select all that apply): Chief executive officers, chief financial officers, chief medical officers, chief nursing officers, chief operating officers, chief strategy officers; clinical, senior-level and program leaders: medical, quality administrators and clinicians, nursing executives, financial executives, ambulatory executives, transformation executives, patient experience and strategy planning and business development executives from freestanding children's hospitals, specialty hospitals and children's hospitals within hospitals
+C-suite; clinical, senior-level and program leaders: medical, quality administrators and clinicians, nursing executives, financial executives, ambulatory executives, transformation executives, patient experience and strategy planning and business development executives

 Quality and Safety in Children’s Health Conference

-Proposal title (10 words): Provide a catchy title that summarizes the essence of your proposal or illustrates what attendees will take away from your presentation.
+Proposal title (10 words): Provide a succinct title that summarizes your proposal or illustrates what attendees will take away from your presentation.